nikhilbg/ExomePipeline/README.md

 >[https://bitbucket.org/snakemake/snakemake/wiki/Home] for details.

 Snakemake, in turn, accepts a configuration file formatted in JSON (Javascript Object Notation).

-The principal configuration files used by Pipeliner are:
+### The principal configuration files used by Pipeliner

 - hg19.json :references for human genome version 19/GRch37
 - standard-bin.json :paths to programs used in the pipeline
 - rules.json :lists of Snakemake rules assigned to named pipelines
 - cluster.json :SLURM parameters for each rule (memory requested, time, # cpus)

-Essential backend python programs include:
+### Backend python programs

 - pipeliner.py :main program including GUI components
 - makeasnake.py :called by Pipeliner to build Snakefiles required by Snakemake
 - stats2html.py :builds reports at end of pipeline run

-Essential Directories
+### Sub Directories used within working directory

+- Reports :contains scripts for aggregate report generation and aggregate reports created by Pipeliner
+- QC :contains QC reports generated during various pipeline steps
+- Scripts :contains custom scripts used by some pipelines

+### Other subdirectories

-- Data :should contain files with adapter sequences to be trimmed in fasta format.
+- Data :resided within the installation Pipeliner directory and contains files specifying adapter sequences to be trimmed from reads, in fasta format.
 These should be referenced in the appropriate reference json file, e.g. hg19.json.
-- Reports
--

 ## Pipelines Implemented